 Georg Vrba: has developed an array of interesting systems.
 Check out his site for the full story.
 We especially like his unemployment rate recession indicator, confirming that there is no recession signal.
 Georg's BCI index also shows no recession in sight.
 Georg continues to develop new tools for market analysis and timing.
 Some investors will be interested in his recommendations for dynamic asset allocation of Vanguard funds.
-Georg also is working on methods to improve performance from low-volatility stocks.
+Georg has a new method for TIAA-CREF asset allocation.
 I am following his results and methods with great interest.

 Bob Dieli does a monthly update (subscription required) after the employment report and also a monthly overview analysis.
 He follows many concurrent indicators to supplement our featured "C Score."

 RecessionAlert: A variety of strong quantitative indicators for both economic and market analysis.
 While we feature the recession analysis, Dwaine also has a number of interesting market indicators.

 This week Dwaine has updated one of his timing approaches in Fingerprints of a short-term market top.
 It is a nuanced report, but you can check it out without charge.
 You should read it in full.
 Here is a key conclusion: